 The grooves we once cut into your arterial limb

 are now sporting new stout ropes, with a big black tire.

 You’ve seen all the weathers of the world,

-how many you have made happy.
+and, I wonder, how many children you have made happy.

 You seem to stand and study,